 5. Amalienborg Palace

-Amalienborg Palace is the winter residence of the Danish royal family.
-The palace complex is pretty big and consists of four identical Rococo-style buildings in an octagonal courtyard built in the mid 18th century.
 The buildings initially served as residences for four affluent families but when Christiansborg Palace burned down in 1794, Christian VII purchased one of the four palaces and turned it into his residence.

 It is only possible to see two of the four palaces from inside.
 Christian VIII’s Palace features exhibits of the royal apartments used by three generations of the monarchy its reconstructed rooms are decorated with gilt-leather tapestries, trompe l’oeil paintings, and antiques.
-Christian VII’s Palace is the most expensive palace in the complex and sports one of Denmark’s best Rococo interiors, especially in the Great Hall.

-Christian VIII’s Palace is the one which is more accessible to the public while Christian VII’s Palace can only be visited on a guided tour.
+Christian VIII’s Palace is the one that is more accessible to the public while Christian VII’s Palace can only be visited on a guided tour.
 It isn’t necessary to see Christian VIII’s Palace as the interiors are nothing special and you can see more interesting palaces in Copenhagen.
-However, if you are fond of palaces you should see Christian VII’s Palace.
-Guided tours need to be booked two weeks in advance and are only offered on the weekend.

 Fun Fact